dettonville/dettonville.org/content/news/2014-07-02-Java_8_support_in_mapstruct-1_0_0_Beta2.md

     - /news/2014/07/02/Java_8_support_in_dettonville-1_0_0_Beta2.html
 ---

-It's my great pleasure to announce the release of MapStruct 1.0.0.Beta2.
+It's my great pleasure to announce the release of Dettonville 1.0.0.Beta2.

 Amongst the new features is initial support for Java 8, built-in mappings for the types of the [Joda-Time](http://www.joda.org/joda-time/) date and time API, flexible mapping customization via inline Java expressions and much more.